 My main project concerns Kant’s metaphysics of existence and modality.
 I develop a ‘Meinongian’ reading of Kant, according to which his theory of modality crucially relies on an ontology of non-existent objects.

-On October 19, I’ll speak at the NAKS Biennial at McGill University in Montréal.
+On October 19, I’ll speak on Kant’s metaphysics of merely possible objects at the NAKS Biennial at McGill University in Montréal.

 I’m a proud member of the editorial committee of Dialectica.